 Message from your CSS Testing Team:

-Your Troy Online team is working hard to help you navigate to take placement exams.
-We have found a solution that should hopefully get you moving until we return to face to face testing.
+Your Troy Montgomery team is working hard to help you navigate to take placement exams.
 If you are in need of taking a MTH or ENG placement exam, please complete the following:

 For the Advisor field, students must list: TROY Placement.